 Americans first celebrated Earth Day in the 1970s.
 While the day started out as an American holiday, countries all over the world have celebrated Earth Day as a universal holiday.
 During Earth Day, people attend various events and learn about issues affecting the environment like pollution, excess waste and climate change.
 Without Earth Day, millions of people might have never learned about the importance of sustainable living.

 Princess Polly is a participant in the United Nations Global Compact, and has aligned our Earth Club mission with the United Nations Sustainable Development Goals (SDGs).
 Check out Princess Polly’s Earth Club for more information on ethical sourcing, sustainable products, environmentally-friendly packaging, and their diverse and inclusive business environment.
-Oh, and you can save 20% off your entire order (excluding sale and gift cards) with code EARTH20 while you're at it!
-Valid from 4/21-4/24.
+Use code CFOLLOW20 for 20% off any purchase excluding sale now through April 30.

 Save 20% off orders $99+ with code EARTHDAY and shop for sustainable footwear from artisans paid a fair wage to craft them.

 Use code EARTHDAY12 for 12% off these beautiful planters, made from 100% recycled materials.
 Code valid now through 4/30.

 Use code EARTH to save 12% on whole house water filters.
 Reduce the use of plastic bottles!
 Code valid 4/22 - 4/25

 Use code EARTH to save 50% Off All Whole Systems, Drinking Systems + Free Shipping on Orders $49+!
 Offer valid 4/20 - 4/26